 - Avoid wearing sandals.
 It’s very dusty and sneakers will be much more comfortable.

-- Entry to the park is $20 per vehicle, up to 4 people.
+- Entry to the park is $8 per person/ per day.

 Amazing photos….so rustic!